Aikatya/Sample-app-code/README.md

-# Sample-app-code
+# Sample app code
 Extracts from code I wrote for a group project creating a to-da application with Android Studio.

-This is an ongoing project and the cde is still being updated
+This is an ongoing project and the cde is still being updated.